Crown Prince Uiso

-Crown Prince Uiso (27 September 1750 – 17 April 1752 (Note: In the Korean calendar (lunar), he was born on 27 August 1750 and died on 4 March 1752)) or Crown Prince Successor Uiso, personal name Yi Jeong was a Joseon Crown Prince as the son of Crown Prince Sado and Crown Princess Consort Hyegyeong and was third in line of succession to the throne to King Yeongjo.
-He was the older brother of King Jeongjo.
-His Chinese name was Changheung.
+Crown Prince Uiso (27 September 1750 – 17 April 1752), personal name Yi Jeong, was the elder son of Crown Prince Sado and Lady Hyegyeong.
+He was born as second in line to the throne during the reign of his grandfather, King Yeongjo, the 21st monarch of Joseon.
+His younger brother became King Jeongjo.

 Biography

-His mother, Crown Princess Consort Hye, of the Pungsan Hong clan was the great-great-great-granddaughter from Princess Jeongmyeong, the only daughter of Queen Inmok and King Seonjo.
-Due to intermarriage into the royal family, Princess Jeongmyeong was also his 5th great-grandaunt, and 4th great-grandmother.
+His mother, Lady Hyegyŏng of the Pungsan Hong clan was the great-great-great-granddaughter of Princess Jeongmyeong, the only daughter of Queen Inmok and King Seonjo.
+Due to intermarriage within the royal family, Princess Jeongmyeong was also his 5th great-grandaunt and 4th great-grandmother.

-His maternal grandfather was Hong Bong-han, whose younger brother was Hong In-han, a minister and later Prime Minister of that time.
+His maternal grandfather was Chief State Councilor Hong Bong-han, whose younger brother was Hong In-han, another prominent official of the period.

-He was the first grandson of the 21st King Yeongjo of Joseon and his father, Crown Prince Sado, was the illegitimate second son of King Yeongjo.
-King Yeongjo's first son, Crown Prince Hyojang, died at the age of 10, leaving Crown Prince Sado as King Yeongjo's only male descendant.
-King Yeongjo hoped for another son but instead bore only daughters.
+Yi Jeong was the first grandson of the King Yeongjo and his father, Crown Prince Sado, was Yeongjo's second and only surviving son (his elder brother, Crown Prince Hyojang, had died at the age of 9, seven years prior to Sado's birth).
+Sado suffered from severe mental disorders and was often at odds with his father.